Achievable logoAchievable logo

 Traders

-Traders are natural persons (human beings) or entities (businesses or organizations) that buy and sell securities on behalf of their clients.
-However, traders rarely speak with or maintain relationships with clients.
-For example, many mutual funds employ several or dozens of traders to fulfill the strategy of the fund manager.
-The fund manager may create and adjust the fund’s strategy, but traders execute the strategy by buying and selling securities for the fund.
-Traders that work for large portfolios (like mutual funds) generally do not maintain relationships with their clients (those who invest in the portfolios).
+For example, many mutual funds employ several (sometimes dozens of) traders to carry out the fund manager’s strategy.
+The fund manager designs and adjusts the strategy, and the traders execute it by buying and selling securities for the fund.
+Traders who work for large portfolios (like mutual funds) generally don’t have relationships with the end investors in those portfolios.

 Broker-dealers